YuanyueLi/yuanyueli.github.io/content/authors/Yuanyue-Li/_index.md

     # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I develop methods for identify molecules.
+bio: I develop methods for identifying molecules.

 # Interests to show in About widget
 interests: